 On July 23, 1886, Scottish aviator Sir Arthur Whitten Brown was born.
 Whitten Brown was the navigator of the first successful non-stop transatlantic flight in in June 1919 together with Sir John Alcock, who piloted the modified First World War Vickers Vimy bomber from St. John’s, Newfoundland, to Clifden, Connemara, County Galway, Ireland.

-Arthur Whitten Brown was apprenticed with British Westinghouse in Manchester.
+Arthur Whitten Brown was born in Glasgow, Scotland in 1886 to American parents, and shortly afterwards the family moved to Manchester.
+Known to his family and friends as “Teddie”, he began his career in engineering before the outbreak of the First World War.
+First, Arthur Whitten Brown was apprenticed with British Westinghouse in Manchester.
 He enlisted in the ranks of the University and Public Schools Brigade in 1914.
 He sought a commission to become a Second Lieutenant in the third Battalion of the Manchester Regiment.
 Arthur Brown served in France and became second to 2 Squadron Royal Flying Corps as an observer.

 In France, Arthur Whitten Brown’s aircraft was shot down by an anti-aircraft fire over Vendin-le-Vieil while he was on artillery observation duties.
 After being sent back to England, Brown returned to France only to be shot down again.
-This time he was on an reconnaissance flight.
+This time he was on a reconnaissance flight.
 Brown and his pilot were captured by the Germans and intered in Switzerland.
 He was repatriated in September 1917.

+The competition was suspended with the outbreak of war in 1914 but reopened after Armistice was declared in 1918.
 Brown continued to work with Major Kennedy RAF in the Ministry of Munitions.
 After the war he sought various appointments that would give him the security to allow him to marry.
 One of the firms he approached was Vickers, a consequence of which was that he was asked if he would be the navigator for the proposed transatlantic flight, partnering John Alcock, who had already been chosen as pilot.

 The transatlantic non-stop flight from west to east took off from St. John’s in Canadian Newfoundland on 14 June 1919 at 13:45 h local time.
 The landing took place after 15 hours and 57 minutes flight time and covered 1,980 nautical miles (approximately 3,670 km) near Clifden in Ireland.
 The flight was performed with a Vickers Vimy bomber specially converted for the flight, which had been developed as a long-range bomber in the First World War.
 During the flight Brown had to leave the plane and free one of the two engines from the ice.
 Alcock and Brown won a £10,000 prize for the first non-stop flight across the Atlantic, suspended by the London newspaper Daily Mail.
 On landing, the selected green meadow proved to be part of the dangerous Derrygimlagh Moor, so that the wheels sank into the swamp and the machine stood on its nose.
 Alcock and Brown were unhurt.
 Engine development was supplied by Harry Ricardo, the optimized aviation gasoline for the Royal Dutch Shell Company by Robert Waley Cohen.